Many people have thought about preplanning and/or prepaying their funeral for one reason or another; some of those reasons may be:

 A burial insurance policy

 Both of these options accumulate interest over the years that you are alive.
 The funds cannot be withdrawn prematurely by anyone until time of death, as a death certificate is required to procure these funds.
-Paying in advance will also insure against inflation; in fact, the only time that the cost is not guaranteed is when the beneficiary of the funds is changed.
-All funds that are given to the funeral home are irrevocable; in other words, this money is now under the stewardship of the funeral home and must be applied to a future funeral.
+Paying in advance will also insure against inflation; in fact, the only time that the cost is not guaranteed is when Life Insurance is used.
+All funds that are given to the funeral home can be Revocable or in the case of Medicaid irrevocable; in other words, this money is now under the stewardship of the funeral home and must be applied to a future funeral.